Razia-Shaheen-Sara/Netpractice_42/Readme.md

 ** Mini Theory:**

-Each router side called **interface** should typically have a **separate subnet mask**, because they are in different networks.
-Hosts connected to the same interface of a router will typically have the same subnet mask and IP addresses in the same range as the router’s interface.
+- Each router side called **interface**,  should typically have a **separate subnet mask**, because they are in different networks.
+- Hosts connected to the same interface of a router will typically have
+- the same subnet mask and
-- Router interface IP and connected host IP should be close but NOT the same!
+- IP addresses in the same range as the router’s interface but NOT EXACTLY the same!

 ## Level 5: Route